Foreign policy of the George H. W. Bush administration: Panama: Operation Just Cause

 Bush ordered Operation Just Cause in December 1989, an invasion that was the largest projection of American military power since Vietnam.
 American forces quickly depose Noriega, who was brought to the United States for trial and imprisonment on narcotics charges.

 In January 1990, Bush announced an economic recovery plan for Panama that included the implementing of loans, guarantees, and export opportunities to aid Panama's private sector as well as create jobs and an assistance package intended to balance payment support, public investment and restructuring along with attempting to normalize relations between Panama and the international financial institutions.

 The invasion of Panama was criticized on December 22, 1989 when Algeria, Colombia, Nepal, Senegal, and Yugoslavia filed a draft resolution to the United Nation Security Council.
 They wanted a resolution that “strongly deplores the intervention in Panama...which constitutes a flagrant violation of international law and of the independence, sovereignty and territorial integrity of States”.
 The draft also requested the immediate withdrawal of troops and end to the conflict.
 The resolution was vetoed.
 However, on December 29, 1989, the United Nations General Assembly held an emergency session called by Cuba and Nicaragua.
 It resulted in a 75–20 vote condemning the action of the United States and those taken by Bush.
 It also called for a halt of the invasion and a withdrawal of troops.
 During the assembly, USSR ambassador Alexander M. Belonogov said that “the armed act of U.S. aggression against Panama is a challenge to the international community.”

 Asia

 China

 Following China's violent suppression of the pro-democracy Tiananmen Square protests of June 1989, Washington and other governments enacted a number of measures against China's violation of human rights.
-The US suspended high-level official exchanges with the PRC and weapons exports from the US to the PRC.
-The US also imposed small-scale economic sanctions.
+The U.S. suspended high-level official exchanges with the PRC and weapons exports from the US to the PRC.
+The U.S. also imposed small-scale economic sanctions.
 In the summer of 1990, at the G7 Houston summit, the West called for renewed political and economic reforms in mainland China, particularly in the field of human rights.